JessicaFB/Product-Demand-Forecasting/README.md

 ## Business Case

 A global manufacturer has four warehouses worldwide.
-They want to implement a product demand strategy to optimize warehouse inventory and increase turn-over rates.
+They want to forecast product demand so they can reduce carrying costs while increasing sales and customer satisfaction, and thus increasing profits.

 ## Business Value